Hand & Wrist Surgery

 Contrary to the common perception, ligamentous injuries of the wrist (similar to other joints in the body) are often more difficult to treat successfully then bone fractures.
 Damage to few particularly important ligaments, may have devastating consequences for the long term function of the hand, especially if not recognized early.

-Facts and comments in this handout relate to major ligament disruptions (thankfully rare), not minor wrist sprains which are very common and usually resolve spontaneously within 4-6 weeks.
+Facts and comments on this page relate to major ligament disruptions (thankfully rare), not minor wrist sprains which are very common and usually resolve spontaneously within 4-6 weeks.

-The wrist is made up of eight separate small bones, called the carpal bones (Picture 1).
+The wrist is made up of eight separate small bones, called the carpal bones (see Gallery below).
 In simple terms, wrist represents a skeletal connection between the hand and forearm, but it’s anatomy is very complex and designed for extreme mobility of our hands.
 Each carpal bone forms a joint with the bone next to it.
 Glistening, smooth articular cartilage, which wraps each of these bones, allows gliding between them, whilst ligaments restrain their motion ensuring synchonised movements and ‘harmony’ within the joint itself.
 When one (or more) of these ligaments is injured, the way bones move is changed – bones do not move and act together as a unit any more and joint is likely to become unstable.
-Bones normally held in oplace by ligaments between them, become unrestrained and ‘allowed’ to rotate abnormaly often leading to arthritis in the long term (Pictures 2a/b – illustrate displacement and malrotation of scaphoid and lunate bones once the ligament between them (scapho-lunate) is torn.
+Bones normally held in place by ligaments between them, become unrestrained and ‘allowed’ to rotate abnormally often leading to arthritis in the long term and displacement and malrotation of scaphoid and lunate bones once the ligament between them (scapho-lunate) is torn.

 Sophisticated anatomical and biomechanical arrangement found in the normal wrist is often impossible to restore after injury.
 This is why ligament disruptions are particularly challenging to treat successfully.